rbredtech/consent-management-provider/README.md

 To run during development use

-- `npm run watch` (loads with wrapper to display UI and auto-refresh on template changes) or
+- `npm run dev` (loads with wrapper to display UI and auto-refresh on template or service changes)
-- `npm run dev` (loads with wrapper, no auto-refresh for templates).

 To run in production use `npm start` or `npm run prod` after running the `npm run build` command.